Magni (character): Thor: The Reigning

-Thialfi, who was already convinced that Thor and the Asgardians needed to leave Earth, confronted Magni and urged him to see the error of his father's ways.
-Magni accused Thialfi of treason but showed the extent of his doubts when he did not strike Thialfi down or report him for it.
-Magni leaves Thialfi and visits Jordahl, only to find her house in ruins and a witness claiming that Magni had destroyed the house and had Jordahl taken to a reconditioning camp.
-Magni realized that Loki had impersonated him using his magic and rushed to the reconditioning camp.
-He found Jordahl and destroyed the camp.

-Magni vsited Sif, whom Thor had banished from New Asgard years earlier, for advice.
-She told him about Thor's past as a noble hero while Asgard was at its peak under Odin, as well as the day Asgard fell.
-She revealed that her crime was daring to oppose Thor, Amora, and Loki in their plans for domination of Earth.
-Magni returned to the palace, where he received word of Thialfi and Kya's failed assassination attempt on Thor.
-He tried to prevent Kya's execution, but she telepathically told him not to.
-After Kya was killed her soul led Magni to Mjolnir.
-He found himself able to pick the hammer up and returned to the royal palace intending to test his father's purity of heart.
-Magni challenged Thor to lift Mjolnir, however, Thor stalled, aware that his murder of Jake Olson over 150 years earlier had rendered him unworthy.
-While Magni and Thor argued, Desak the god-slayer returned.
-After a pitched battle in which Magni was critically injured, Thor found himself able to lift Mjolnir again thanks to his pure intentions to defend his family and undo the wrongs Loki had done.
+As an adult, Magni joins the Warriors Three and Thialfi on a mission to quell a rebellion.
+Magni is shocked when the Warriors Three brutally kill humans without trying to find a peaceful solution.
+Magni returns to the palace, where he learns of Thialfi and Kya's failed assassination attempt on Thor.
+He tries to prevent Kya's execution, but she telepathically tells him not to.
+After Kya is killed, her soul leads Magni to Mjolnir.
+Magni proves to be worthy of wielding Mjolnir and returns to Asgard, intending to test Thor's purity of heart.
+Magni challenges Thor to lift Mjolnir, but Thor stalls aware that his murder of Jake Olson over 150 years earlier had rendered him unworthy.

-Thor killed Desak and used the Odinforce to freeze time.
-He wished Magni a heartfelt farewell and promised he would never forget him, then returned to the past.
-With Tarene's help, he warned his younger self to ensure that the future he had experienced would never come about.
-Magni, along with everything after that branching point, ceased to exist.
+While Magni and Thor argue, Desak the god-slayer returns.
+After a pitched battle in which Magni is critically injured, Thor finds himself able to lift Mjolnir again thanks to his pure intentions to defend his family and undo the wrongs Loki had done.
+Thor kills Desak, then travels back in time to warn his younger self and ensure that the future he had experienced would never come about.
+Magni, along with everything after that branching point, ceases to exist.